 In addition to reviewing industry aggregate loss development data for each coverage, FSRA reviews every insurer’s loss development data, twice a year, to identify any data reporting issues, changes in claims handling and case reserving practices.
 FSRA’s actuaries work with GISA’s consulting actuary, assessing the extent of each insurer’s data issues by adding, removing, and adjusting each insurer’s data one at a time to understand the impact.
 GISA’s final Loss Development Factors have accounted for adjustments made to those reporting issues, such that the impact of any distortions is immaterial at the industry aggregate level.

-This appendix will be updated based on 2022-H1 data as it becomes available.
+This appendix will be updated based on 2023 H1 industry data as it becomes available.

-FSRA's Summary of Consultation on Ontario Private Passenger Automobile Annual Review based on Industry Data as of December 31, 2021.
 Consistent with its commitment to transparency in rate regulation and guidance development, FSRA conducted a public consultation on the preliminary annual report prior to issuing this Approach Guidance.
 The Summary of Consultation outlines the feedback gathered and how it was considered in the final annual report.
+Please find the Consultation Summary here: FSRA’s summary of consultation on Ontario private passenger automobile annual review based on industry data as of December 31, 2022.

 Loss trends: measure annual rates of change for past and future claim costs (examples of loss trend drivers: advancements in safety technology, changes in medical costs, monetary inflation).